 1. Mix The Lightener And Developer

 Mix them up at one to two mixing ratios for a natural layer effect, or you can use more developers if you want your hair to be brighter.
-But we suggest you use 10-20 volume to lighten your hair, a higher volume is for darker hair color (black hair, dark brown hair) and can cause your hair irreversible damage if you mistakenly use it.
+But we suggest you use 10-20 volumes to lighten your hair, a higher volume is for darker hair color (black hair, dark brown hair) and can cause your hair irreversible damage if you mistakenly use it.

 And make sure to blend your lightener and developer into a fairly running cream so that you can apply it to your hair and will not drip from your hair to the ground or your clothes.

 Money piece hair just needs a little section of your hair.
 So part your hair and tie the hair up with a hairband or clip.
 Separate the sections with the comb and make sure the hair is thin, not just grab randomly and go for bleaching.
 Take a slice of your front hairline out, then organize the rest of your front hair on top with clips.
 And you need to repeat the step for creating layers and a natural look.

 Put the foil under the part you try to bleach and apply the products from the mid to the end.
 Apply the bleach onto your strands, you can go all the way to your root if you want a full coloring.
 Or you can just paint the sections which you want to be different if you want to achieve a balayage effect.
 You can blend the products diagonally to make a more natural look when you reach the root where natural hair starts growing out.

 Use foil to wrap the bleached part to keep the hair fully saturated for having a better result.
 Check the hair every 10-15 minutes until it reaches your expectation.
 Shampoo and condition the hair after the processing.
 And according to experts, it's done when the bleached hair looks yellow or pale yellow, not red or orange.